Poly Garden City @ Kathimerini

 Poly Garden City sees the whole city as a canvas for greening producing a pool of ideas for the renewal of urban centers.

 Just look at Athens from above to see the magnitude of the problem, but also the enormous challenge.
-One thinks of a variety of solutions for the vast sea of terraces, gray, energy-intensive, aesthetically problematic.
-“As most of Athens’ streets are narrow and still occupied by parked cars, a strategy aimed at greening the city should focus on integrating the green in the structured urban environment,” says Elizabeth Sikiaridi.
-“We have to envision to raise the level of green, integrating it into existing buildings.
+One thinks of a variety of solutions for the vast sea of terraces – gray, energy-intensive, and aesthetically problematic.
+“As most of Athens’ streets are narrow and still occupied by parked cars, a strategy aimed at greening the city should focus on integrating the green in the built urban environment,” says Elizabeth Sikiaridi.
+“We have to envision raising the level of green, integrating it into existing buildings.
 To integrate green in our city through the existing structure of the block of flats “.

 The idea is to capitalize on every available space in the city.
-Roofs and roofs to green, balconies to fill plants, uncovered gardens, climbing plants to wrap walls and facades.
-Poly Garden City takes care of proper water management and aims at controlling high temperatures, biodiversity and noise reduction.
-Elizabeth Sikiaridi has been working on urban modernization issues for many years, and in 2014 he has worked on the workshop “Apartment Buildings as Heaters” in collaboration with the City Hall of Athens, the City of Amsterdam, the Dutch Embassy in Athens and the organization of the citizens of Amsterdam Parkhuis de Zwijger.
+Greening roofs and terraces, filling balconies with plants, creating gardens in the backyards, and climbing plants on walls and facades.
+Poly Garden City considers water management issues and aims at mitigating high temperatures, supporting biodiversity and noise reduction.
+Elizabeth Sikiaridi has been working on urban modernization issues for many years, and in 2014 she organized the workshop “Apartment Buildings as Incubators” in collaboration with the Municipality of Athens, the City of Amsterdam, the Dutch Embassy in Athens and the organization of the citizens of Amsterdam Parkhuis de Zwijger.

-In any case, Elisabeth Sikiaridi’s proposal is approaching a high priority issue for Athens, for everyday living, quality of life in the neighborhoods, reducing the feeling of discomfort in the summer and saving energy.
-In addition, the major issue of aesthetics of the city and the incorporation of flora into the existing structured web is put.
-Poly Garden City is developing its problem across the Eastern Mediterranean where there are flat roofs and the need to intervene to improve the microclimate.
+In any case, Elizabeth Sikiaridi’s proposal is addressing a high priority issue for Athens, for the everyday quality of life in the neighborhoods, reducing the feeling of discomfort in the summer and saving energy.
+In addition, it focusses major issues such as the aesthetics of the city and the incorporation of flora into the existing urban structures.
+Poly Garden City is further developing across the Eastern Mediterranean where there are flat roofs as well as the need to intervene to improve the microclimate.
 It also co-operates with Middle East organizations (German-speaking organization “Rebuilding Allepo”) and exchanges information with Egyptian state authorities and civilian groups.

-In Athens, as there are no new constructions due to crisis, we mainly discussed small interventions: gardens where there is no suitable ground for planting, pergolas as green stops for public transport, vertical planting with climbing plants in existing buildings, especially abandoned like a measure of protection from graffiti, as well as large visible partitions” says Elizabeth Sikiaridi.
-Through Poly Garden City, a new understanding and approach to the city is formed as a living organization, a process that involves working with authorities and educating citizens through “prevention and avoidance” information.
+In Athens, as there are no new constructions due to crisis, we mainly discussed small interventions: gardens where there is no suitable other space for planting, pergolas as green stops for public transport, vertical planting with climbers on existing buildings – especially abandoned ones as a measure of protection from graffiti – as well as on large visible mid-walls” says Elizabeth Sikiaridi.
+Through Poly Garden City, a new understanding and approach to the city as a living organization is developed, a process that involves working with authorities and educating citizens through information for prevention and avoidance of problems.”